Full metastable asymptotic of the Fisher information: Introduction

 On the other hand, we say that the system exhibits a \emph{metastable behavior} (on the scale $(a_\beta)$) in the limit $\beta\to\infty$, if the function $I(\mu)=\Glim_\beta \tfrac{1}{a_\beta}E_\beta$, vanishes on a set strictly larger than $\{m\}$.
-In other words, if there is a 'small-but-not-so-small' probability that, for $T$ large and $\beta$ large, the time average of observables does not behave as the spacial average w.r.t.\ the limiting invariant measure.
+In other words, if there is a 'small-but-not-so-small' probability that, for $T$ large and $\beta$ large, the time average of observables does not behave as the spacial average with respect to the limiting invariant measure.
 In such a case, \eqref{e:lddefbeta} states in particular that one needs to consider time scales much longer than $a_\beta$ to observe convergence of the system to the invariant measure.
 If the system features a metastable behavior, \eqref{e:lddefbeta} is not completely satisfactory.
-Indeed, one knows a priori that the l.h.s.\ should vanish if $\mu\neq m$ (as we sent $T\to \infty$ before $\beta$, and assumed $m_\beta\to m$), but the r.h.s.\ does not catch the sharp asymptotic if $I(\mu)=0$ (and $\mu\neq m$).
-In other words, if $\mu\neq m$ and $I(\mu)=0$ \eqref{e:lddefbeta} just states that the l.h.s.\ vanishes on a slower scale than $\exp(-a_\beta T)$ but does not quantify this scale.
+Indeed, one knows a priori that the left hand side should vanish if $\mu\neq m$ (as we sent $T\to \infty$ before $\beta$, and assumed $m_\beta\to m$), but the right hand side does not catch the sharp asymptotic if $I(\mu)=0$ (and $\mu\neq m$).
+In other words, if $\mu\neq m$ and $I(\mu)=0$ \eqref{e:lddefbeta} just states that the left hand side vanishes on a slower scale than $\exp(-a_\beta T)$ but does not quantify this scale.